RegisKouassi/RegisKouassi.github.io/index.markdown

 ---

 <p>
  Welcome!
-I am a PhD Candidate in  <a href="https://sceco.umontreal.ca/english/home/"> Economics at University of Montreal</a>.
+I am an Economist in the African Department at the International Monetary Fund.
+I obtained my Ph.D. in 2024 from the University of Montreal.  <br>
-My research uses econometrics to understand how environmental shocks interact with public policies to determine economic outcomes. <br>

 </p>